marctrem/usbarmory-wiki-fork/Starting.md

 ### Pre-imaged microSD card

 If you received a pre-imaged microSD card with your USB armory it almost certainly includes [Inverse Path](http://inversepath.com) default image, please see notes and default credentials [here](http://dev.inversepath.com/usbarmory) (specifically the **CONNECTING** section).
+If you have issues connecting always make sure that:

+1. the LED is blinking (indicates Linux kernel heartbeat)

+2. the network interface on your USB host, associated to the USB armory (Linux: usbX, OSX, Windows: RNDIS), is correctly set up with the required host address (typically 10.0.0.2 with netmask 255.255.255.0)

 ### Preparing your own microSD card